pudly/schmopera-hugo/content/articles/new-generation-festival.md

 related_articles = ["articles/how-lucky-are-we-the-children-of-opera.md", "articles/talking-with-directors-jennifer-williams.md"]
 related_companies = []
 related_people = []
-short_description = "short"
-slug = "new-generation-festival"
-title = "New Generation Festival" youtube_url = ""
+short_description = "\"I am also excited to have a predominantly female production team around me, made up of inspiring women with strong ideas and the conviction to realise them.\"" slug = "a-figaro-for-a-new-generation-victoria-stevens" title = "A Figaro for a New Generation: Victoria Stevens" youtube_url = ""

 +++